Doug Walker – Director

 Doug is a true Los Angeles native, growing up in a family with strong ties to the film business.
 Walker spent the better part of his childhood in and around film sets.
 At the age of 11 he fell into acting where he thrived for six years, spending more time in casting sessions than at school.
 At 17 he was ready for a change and found it with the help of legendary editor Steve McCoy who brought him into the fold at Filmcore Editorial where he discovered his natural talent for film editing.

 Over the next two decades he accumulated several Clios and a Cannes Lion before finally jumping into the director’s chair in 2008.
-Since then he has directed memorable work for brands such as Nike, U.S. Cellular, Audi, MetLife, NCAA and Adidas as well as branded content for tech giants; Facebook, LinkedIn, Intel and HP.
+Since then he has directed memorable work for brands such as Facebook, LinkedIn, Intel, HP, Nike, Audi, MetLife, NCAA and Adidas.

 His documentary “Lost & Found,” a search for legendary surfers of the past, triggered by Walker’s discovery of 30,000 black and white negatives at a swap meet has been screened worldwide and won best story at X-Dance 2012.
 The film premiered to great acclaim at San Francisco’s Ocean Film Festival and has screened at the Newport Beach Film Festival.
 Lost & Found continues to be invited to surf festivals worldwide.
 The film spawned a larger project that has included publication of a book The Lost & Found Collection: Volume One.
 The book tells the story of the Golden Age of surfing with a distillation of more than 100,000 film negatives, prints giving an unfiltered glimpse of surfing and beach culture in the 1960s and 70s.
 The book and film have drawn an enthusiastic press interested in sharing Doug’s unique story.